 I have installed art in homes, businesses and public spaces.
+My art is permanently on display at Stamford Hospital, The Bennett Cancer Center, and other health care facilities and businesses.
 My paintings decorate sets in the movies “The Bounty Hunter” with Jennifer Aniston and “Something Borrowed” with Ginnifer Goodwin.
 My art is on traffic signal boxes throughout Stamford and has been exhibited in local businesses, at Stamford’s Palace Theater, and in the city’s annual ArtWalk.
 My art has been shown in the US and in Europe, and hangs in many homes and businesses.

 I live and work in Stamford, welcome inquiries about my work, and offer studio visits by appointment.